-Section 501(r) Reporting
+Section 501(r) reporting

 A hospital organization uses Form 990, Schedule H, Hospitals, to provide information on the activities and policies of, and community benefit provided by, its hospital facilities and other non-hospital health care facilities that it operated during the tax year.
 This includes facilities operated either directly or through disregarded entities or joint ventures.